Pretty Fly (For a White Guy)

 "Pretty Fly (For a White Guy)" is a song by American rock band the Offspring.
 It is the fourth track from the band's fifth studio album, Americana (1998), and was released as its first single in November 1998.
 The song peaked at number 53 on the US Billboard Hot 100, number five on the Billboard Mainstream Rock Tracks chart, and number three on the Billboard Modern Rock Tracks chart.
 It was successful internationally, reaching number one in 10 countries, including Australia, where it stayed at number one for six weeks and was certified quadruple platinum.

-The song appears as the seventh track on the Offspring's 2005 Greatest Hits album.
-It was parodied by "Weird Al" Yankovic in "Pretty Fly for a Rabbi".
+It later appeared on the Offspring's 2005 Greatest Hits album.

 Composition and lyrics

 Beginning with a sample of the pseudo-German nonsense phrase "Gunter glieben glauchen globen" from Def Leppard's 1983 song "Rock of Ages", chanted as a replacement for the traditional "1, 2, 3, 4" to start the recording, the song ridicules a "wannabe gangsta" who is immersed in hip-hop culture, not because he truly loves or understands it but because it is trendy, makes him feel tough ("Friends say he's tryin' too hard, and he's not quite hip/But in his own mind, he's the, he's the dopest trip") and because he believes it attracts women ("and all the girlies say I'm pretty fly, for a white guy").
 Holland also got inspiration from a time he went to Starbucks and saw the example of a wannabe gangster the song portrays.
-The “Give it to me baby” verse was done by voice actress Nika Futterman and Heidi Villagran.
+The "Give it to me baby" verse was done by voice actress Nika Futterman and Heidi Villagran.

 As summed up by Dexter Holland, the people described in the lyrics "are from, like, Omaha, Nebraska, regular white-bread boys, but who act like they're from Compton.
 It's so fake and obvious that they're trying to have an identity."
 Holland detailed that he meets many teenagers like those in his native Orange County, "going to the mall, where they buy FUBU, Tommy Hilfiger, and Ice Cube's latest record."
-Given rap culture is the starting point, Holland clarified that it was not an attack on African-Americans, but "poseurs of any kind", but without wanting "to be preachy about it...
+Given rap culture is the starting point, Holland clarified that it was not an attack on African-Americans, but "posers of any kind", but without wanting "to be preachy about it...
 We're getting amusement out of it more than anything else."
-When asked about the musical similarities with the Offspring's previous hit "Come Out and Play", Holland said he expected comparisons but added that the band attempted to "take it further than ‘Come Out and Play’", with a particular focus on more percussion.
+When asked about the musical similarities with the Offspring's previous hit "Come Out and Play", Holland said he expected comparisons but added that the band attempted to "take it further than 'Come Out and Play'", with a particular focus on more percussion.